Alternate Formats

 Paldea

-In the Paldea format, all cards released from Scarlet & Violet Base Set through the most recent set in the Scarlet & Violet series are legal, with the exception of the following cards on the Paldea format’s ban list:
+In the Paldea format, all cards released from Scarlet & Violet Base Set through the most recent set in the Scarlet & Violet series are legal, with the exception of the following cards on the Paldea format’s ban list, and any alternate printings these cards may have:

 No cards are currently on the Paldea format's ban list.